 Café Portal is a café classic in Uherské Hradiště, placed on Masaryk Square.
 This cafe is one of the oldest of the above.
 The café regularly hosts book evenings, thanks to the book club, which is an integral part of this café.
 It is popular among the younger and middle generation.
 The café might impress with its non-traditional interior, reminiscent of the 70s in Czechoslovakia.
 The offer of the café is limited, and in addition to coffee, alcoholic beverages are also served here.
 The café uses social media for its promotion, the website is missing.
 Opening hours are from 8 am to 8 pm.
 There are no opening hours on Sunday.
 The price category of this cafe is the cheaper one.
 According to references, the weakness of this café is the low quality of café services.
 Besides, there is a fact that the café is visited by regular customers with a low influx of new ones.
-What's more, the cafe does not have a website, and its communication with customers and promotion is done only via Facebook (Café Portal, 2021).
+This cafe is not one of the most competitive and its rating is 5.